-In 2023, our Conflict Minerals due diligence processes were performed in line with the internationally recognized due diligence framework provided by the OECD Guidance, as applicable for 3TGs and downstream companies (as the term "downstream companies" is defined in the OECD Guidance)4.
+In 2024, our Conflict Minerals due diligence processes were performed in line with the internationally recognized due diligence framework provided by the OECD Guidance, as applicable for 3TGs and downstream companies (as the term "downstream companies" is defined in the OECD Guidance)5.
 As described below, our due diligence measures in relation to Covered Products included:

 - 1. Establishing a process managed by members of management, including a dedicated cross-functional team (the "Conflict Minerals Team") for carrying out Conflict Minerals supply chain due diligence and reporting compliance; - 2.
 Identifying, assessing and prioritizing Conflict Minerals risks in our supply chain; - 3.
-Engaging with our Direct Suppliers requesting their compliance to our RSPs and encouraging them to invite their value chain partners to join the Responsible Minerals Initiative (the "RMI"); - 4.
-Designing and implementing strategies to respond to Conflict Minerals risks to the extent identified; - 5.
+Engaging with our Direct Suppliers mandating their compliance to our RSPs and urging them to take a proactive role by inviting their value chain partners to join the Responsible Minerals Initiative (the "RMI"); - 4.
+Enhancing current strategies and strengthening deployment to address identified Conflict Minerals risks to the extent possible; - 5.
 Requiring that, in relation to the Covered Products, our Direct Suppliers source only from SORs that have been validated as "conflict free" by the RMI's Responsible Minerals Assurance Process ("RMAP"), the London Bullion Market Association ("LBMA"), the Responsible Jewelry Council, or a comparable program, and to undertake reasonable due diligence in their respective supply chains to ensure the same; and - 6.
-Reporting annually on PMI supply chain due diligence measures.
+Reporting annually on metrics relevant to PMI supply chain due diligence.

-3 As a result of our downstream position in the supply chain, our due diligence processes involve PMI seeking data from our Direct Suppliers and those suppliers seeking similar information in their respective supply chains to identify the original sources of the applicable Conflict Minerals.
+4 As a result of our downstream position in the supply chain, our due diligence processes involve PMI seeking data from our Direct Suppliers and those suppliers seeking similar information in their respective supply chains to identify the original sources of the applicable Conflict Minerals.
 We also rely, to a large extent, on information collected and provided by third-party validation programs.
 Because our diligence processes rely on information provided by third parties, they may yield inaccurate or incomplete information.

-4 "Downstream companies" include metal traders and exchanges, component manufacturers, product manufacturers, original equipment manufacturers and retailers.
+5 "Downstream companies" include metal traders and exchanges, component manufacturers, product manufacturers, original equipment manufacturers and retailers.